bikramkumar080/QuickMove/README.md

 # Quick-Move
 Project Outline: On-Demand Ride Platform

+# Stakeholders | Goals
+**1. Passenger**

+- Allow new passengers to create an account on the platform.

+- Enable registered passengers to securely access their account.

+- Ensure passengers can end their session securely.

+- Facilitate ride requests by allowing passengers to book rides in real-time.

+- Provide passengers with access to their past ride details.

+- Allow passengers to cancel a scheduled ride before it starts.

+**2. Driver**

+- Enable drivers to create an account, setting up their profile and vehicle information.

+- Allow registered drivers to securely access their accounts.

+- Provide drivers with a list of available ride requests in their area.

+- Allow drivers to accept a specific ride request.

+- Enable drivers to initiate a ride after reaching the passenger's location.

+- Allow drivers to mark a ride as complete once it’s finished.

+- Enable drivers to cancel an accepted ride with an appropriate reason.

+- Give drivers access to a list of their completed rides and their details.

+**3. Admin**

+- Provide admins with an overview of all rides on the platform.

+- Allow admins to view specific ride details as needed.

+- Enable admins to see a list of all users (both passengers and drivers).

+- Allow admins to access details about a specific user, either a passenger or driver.

+# Endpoints to fulfill above goals:

+**1. Passenger Goals**

+Register API: _/api/users/register_

+Login API: _/api/users/login_

+Logout API: _/api/users/logout_

+Request Ride API: _/api/rides/book_

+Ride History API: _/api/rides/history_

+Cancel Ride API: _/api/rides/cancel_

+**2. Driver Goals**

+Register API: _Merged with other stakeholder_

+Login API: _Merged with other stakeholder_

+List Ride Requests API: _/api/rides/check_

+Select Booking API: _/api/rides/accept_

+Start Ride API: _/api/rides/start_

+Complete Ride API: _/api/rides/complete_

+Cancel Ride API: _Merged with other stakeholder_

+Ride History API: _/api/rides/history_

+**3. Admin Goals**

+CRUD operations on ride table: _/rides_

+CRUD operations on user table: _/users_

+List out cancel rides: _/api/admin/rides/cancel_

+Apply penalties: _/api/admin/penalties_

 # Core Features

 **1. User and Driver Registration/Login:** Basic authentication and role differentiation.